chiedo/leadership/README.md

 - Start with Why by Simon Sinek
 - Nonviolent Communication by Marshall B. Rosenberg
 - Deep Work by Cal Newport
-- Rocket Fuel by Gino Wikcman
-- Turn the Ship Around by David Marquet
 - The Five Dysfunctions of a Team by Patrick Lencioni
 - The Phoenix Project by  Gene Kim
+- StrengthsFinder 2.0 by Don Clifton

 ### Process